MohammedHajjioui/vhdl-fixed-point-digital-filter/README.md

 ## Documentation

-The complete technical description, including equations, design choices, and simulation results, is available in the project report:
+The complete technical description, including equations, design choices, and simulation results, is available the project report in Italian:

 [Read the complete project report (PDF)](RelazioneHajjiouiMohammed.pdf)